Is Sprout Social one of the most polished social media management tools out there?

 - Budget Fit: Does the platform provide the features you require at a cost that is appropriate for the size of your company?

-- Supported Platforms: Are all of your favorite social media platforms, including YouTube, Instagram, LinkedIn, and TikTok, covered?
+- Supported Platforms: Are all of your social media platforms, including YouTube, Instagram, LinkedIn, and TikTok, covered?

 - Publishing Features: Is a visual content calendar, auto-publishing, and bulk scheduling available?